 These days, it’s hard to have a day go by without hearing about somebody cutting out carbs or seeing adverts for keto snacks; however, you’ll find that not many TV ads and magazines discuss the other benefits of keto besides weight loss.
 And you might be surprised to learn, there’s quite a lot of plus sides to starting a keto diet.

-If you want to know more about how keto does work for weight loss, you can find out here, but for now.
-Let’s look beyond that.
+If you want to know more about how keto works for weight loss, check out that article, but for now, let’s look beyond that.

 So what are the other benefits of a keto diet besides weight loss?

 Health Benefits of a Keto Diet Beyond Weight Loss

 This guide will list how a keto diet can positively impact your lifestyle, physical health, and mental well-being.

 The below benefits are proven effects of the ketogenic diet.

 Many people are tempted by this diet because of the early stages of weight loss; a lot of the effects can be seen in an area known to be troublesome to shrink, the stomach.

 Stomach fat is different from the subcutaneous fat that gathers under your skin.
 Instead, fat around the abdominal area is harder to burn, so many men struggle to fight off what’s referred to as a “beer belly” as they age.

 This kind of fat accumulation around the middle is called visceral fat, which can affect the metabolic system and lead to inflammation, heart disease, and diabetes.